A Complete Guide to Cremation

 What do scientist Albert Einstein, psychiatrist Sigmund Freud, musician George Harrison, and actor Christopher Reeve have in common?
 Besides being famous, they all chose to be cremated.

-Why Cremation Has Become a Popular Choice
+Why Cremation is Popular

 The Cremation Process

-Most people are curious about the exact process of cremation and that’s understandable.
-You want to know what is going to happen to your loved one’s body.
 Before cremation can take place, pacemakers and other implanted medical devices must be removed, as these can explode under very high temperatures, causing potential hazards to the crematory staff and equipment.
 Some jewelry also can be destroyed during the cremation process, so before your loved one is transferred to the crematory, ask the funeral director to remove any items you’d like to keep

 Once the casket or container arrives at the crematory, it is placed in the cremation chamber, where the temperature is approximately 1400 degrees to 1800 degrees Fahrenheit.
 It will typically take 2 to 2 1/2 hours for all organic matter to be consumed.
 If they choose, family members may request to be present.
 When the process is complete, only bone fragments are left behind, which are known as cremated remains or ashes.
 These are removed from the chamber and allowed to cool.
 Any metal is removed with a magnet.
 Then the cremated remains are processed into fine particles and placed in a temporary container.
 If the family has already purchased an urn, the remains are placed directly in it.
 Rest assured that the entire cremation process is respectful, and a careful system ensures correct identification.

-Another benefit of cremation is that it allows for a variety of options that can be done with the cremated remains..
+Another benefit of cremation is that it allows for a variety of options that can be done with the cremated remains.
 Let’s take a look at some of the most common choices:

-Perhaps the most traditional choice is to enshrine a loved one’s ashes is in a beautiful urn that can then be placed somewhere prominently in your home.
+THE TRADITIONAL URN: Perhaps the most traditional choice is to enshrine a loved one’s ashes is in a beautiful urn that can then be placed somewhere prominently in your home.
 Of course, if you’ve seen the movie “Meet the Parents” you will no doubt remember the incident with the flying cork and DiNiro’s mother’s ashes taking a spill off the mantle.
 While the results were hilarious in the film, people should be sure to place the urn where it will be secure.

-- Memorial jewelry, such as necklaces, bracelets and rings for both men and women
+Memorial jewelry such as necklaces, bracelets, and rings for both men and women

-- Keepsakes, including glass works of art
+Keepsakes, including glass works of art

-- Unique items such as vinyl records and paintings
+Unique items such as vinyl records and paintings

-Scattering can be done in varied locations.
+SCATTERING: Scattering can be done in varied locations.
 Here are just a few possibilities:

-- Public Places: Maybe your family member requested to have their ashes scattered in, on, or around someplace they considered very special.
-You should definitely check with your local ordinances to know what is permissible.
+Public Places: Maybe your family member requested to have their ashes scattered in, on, or around someplace they considered very special.
+You should check with your local ordinances to know what is permissible.
 National parks, for instance, do not permit ashes to be scattered.

-- At Sea: You may also want to scatter your loved one’s ashes at sea if the person had an affinity for the ocean.
+At Sea: You may also want to scatter your loved one’s ashes at sea if the person had an affinity for the ocean.
 Maritime requirements permit scattering the ashes at least three miles out from shore.

-- By Air: You can scatter loved ones ashes by air, such as in a hot air balloon or from small planes with a licensed pilot, such as Chicago-based Aerial Egress.
+By Air: You can scatter loved ones’ ashes by air, such as in a hot air balloon, or from small planes with a licensed pilot, such as Chicago-based Aerial Egress.
 There are companies that will even include a small portion of the ashes in a fireworks display.

-by Jenna Bruce, Sunset Contributor
+by Jaime Hollander, Sunset Contributor